lwhiteley/AngularLogExtender/README.md

 7. Use a template engine for your logs
 8. Disable/Enable default coloring of logs
 9. Toggle between th Default log prefix and custom log prefix
-10. Filter Sensitive Information from logs (Coming Soon!)
+10. Filter Sensitive Information from logs

 ##How to Use